Nadine2016/pxdocs/content/portworx-install-with-kubernetes/cloud/ibm/_index.md

 ## Step 5: Install Portworx in your cluster

-Install Portworx with a Helm chart.
-The Helm chart deploys a trial version of the Portworx enterprise edition `px-enterprise` that you can use for 30 days.
-After the trial version expires, you must [purchase a Portworx license](/reference/knowledge-base/px-licensing/) to continue to use your Portworx cluster.
-In addition, Stork is installed on your Kubernetes cluster.
-Stork is the Portworx storage scheduler and allows you to co-locate pods with their data, and create and restore snapshots of Portworx volumes.
+Provision a Portworx service instance from the IBM Cloud catalog.
+After you create the service instance, the latest Portworx enterprise edition (`px-enterprise`) is installed on your cluster by using Helm.
+The installation includes a Portworx license.
+Make sure to review the costs for the license in the IBM Cloud catalog.

 Before you begin: